pixincreate/EnSecacy/README.md

 - Download and Run the EnSecacy.exe script within the DOWNLOADED folder itself, else it will not work.
 Everything else has been elaborated in EnSecacy.exe itself in detail.

+## Known Issue with MIUI 12 Android 10
+- Disabling, Uninstalling system Apps like fashion gallery is not possible.
+(You'll get ```FAILURE[-1000]``` )
+- Xiaomi has messed up with ADB.
+- Changed some package names.

 ## About Me:
 I'm Pavana Narayana Bhat, a coder, and a YouTuber running PiXinCreate on YouTube.
 I make videos related to Photo editing where I teach my fellow viewers to edit photos on their own to the extinct I know.